OpenEvalProject/evals/manuscripts/elife-69148/v2/manuscript.md

 The orthologue exons between primates and human were matched to human exon coordinates within the circRNAs coordinates in human to find conserved circRNAs.
 We defined if a circRNA was conserved between a primate and human if the exon(s) forming the BSJ of the circRNA were also conserved and if the exon(s) start and end coordinates were ≤100 nc from the start and end of the BSJ coordinate (see Figure 2 and S5 for schematic).
 We defined as non-conserved circRNAs all the human circRNAs that do not have orthologue exons forming the BSJ of the circRNA with other primates.

-## Conserved and tissue-conserved circRNAs
+### Conserved and tissue-conserved circRNAs

 The list of orthologous circRNAs was plotted in an UpSet plot to visualize the intersection of circRNAs between primates species.
 We defined the set of conserved circRNAs as the circRNAs within the intersections between primates species where human, chimpanzee, and baboon always appeared.

 The correlation of inclusion of conserved and tissue-conserved circRNAs between all samples was calculated using Pearson’s correlation.
 Then correlation values were plotted in a heatmap using the p.heatmap function in R.

-## Differential gene expression analysis and enrichment analysis of genes with conserved circRNAs
+### Differential gene expression analysis and enrichment analysis of genes with conserved circRNAs

 EdgeR (Robinson et al., 2010) library was used to perform the differential gene expression analysis between neuronal samples (brain, cerebellum, and frontal cortex) and non-neuronal samples (heart, skeletal muscle, liver, lung, spleen, and colon).
 This analysis showed 8817 differentially expressed genes according to a log fold change cutoff of log2(1.5) and FDR of 0.05.

 There were 212 genes of the conserved circRNAs (total of 442 genes) in the set of differentially expressed genes.
 The enrichment of genes with conserved circRNAs was statistically tested with a hypergeometric test using the phyper function in R. The parameters were q = 212, m = 8,817, n = 11,278, k = 442, and lower.tail = FALSE.

-## Conserved CEs in primates
+### Conserved CEs in primates

 All exon coordinates of orthologue genes from the GTF files and CE exon coordinates from Whippet were mapped to human coordinates using UCSC LiftOver (Navarro Gonzalez et al., 2021).
 The PSI values of orthologous exons in genes of conserved and tissue-conserved circRNAs were retrieved from all tissue samples of human, chimpanzee, and baboon and calculated Pearson’s correlation values.
 The correlation values were plotted in a heatmap using the p.heatmap function.

 Comparison of circRNAs expression and conservation circRNAs expression of conserved, tissue-conserved, and non-conserved circRNAs was calculated using relative transcripts per million (TpMs).
 Relative TpMs are the expression of circRNAs measured in TpMs.
-Relative TpMs were calculated as the proportion of gene expression measured in TpMs relative to the number of reads of the circRNA using the formulaRelativeTpMs=circRNAReads∗GeneTpMGeneReads
+Relative TpMs were calculated as the proportion of gene expression measured in TpMs relative to the number of reads of the circRNA using the formula

+$$
+RelativeTpMs=\frac{circRNAReads∗GeneTpM}{GeneReads}
+$$

 where circRNA Reads refers to the number of reads in the BSJ/circRNA, Gene TpM refers to the TpM value of the gene with the exons of the circRNA, and Gene Reads refers to the number of reads of the gene with the exons of the circRNA.